Mylaana/AresExpedition/README.md

 # WIP :
 ## /!\BUG/!\ :
 Planification Validation should only work if phase button selected
-Research card selection using sell selection visuals
-Add unsubscriptions to subjects in every component.

 ## Refactoring :
 text with image component: refactoring